-English majors whose first major is housed in the School of Education must complete the English language or linguistics requirement in the English Secondary Education, English Secondary Urban Education, and English Secondary Special Education programs.
+English majors whose first major is housed in the School of Education must complete the English language or linguistics requirement in the English Secondary Education and English Secondary Special Education programs.

-English Major: English Secondary Education, English Secondary Urban Education, and English Secondary Special Education
+English Major: English Secondary Education and English Secondary Special Education

-- Two critical content courses to be taken in the freshman or sophomore year: - LIT 101, Cultures and Canons 1 course unit - LIT 102, Approaches to Literature 1 course unit - Seven selections from English prefixes LIT, CWR, LNG that also meet the requirements below. - One course in American/US literature - One course in British literature - One course in world literature (Secondary Education majors only) - One literary history course in literature before the Restoration.
+• Two critical content courses to be taken in the freshman or sophomore year: LIT 101, Cultures and Canons 1 course unit LIT 102, Approaches to Literature 1 course unit

+- Seven selections from English prefixes LIT, CWR, LNG that also meet the requirements below. - One course in American/US literature - One course in British literature - One course in world literature (Secondary Education majors only) - One literary history course in literature before the Restoration.
 See the department website or newsletter for the list of approved courses. - One course in linguistics selected from LNG 201, LNG 202, or WLC 215 - Two Seminars (LIT 499 Seminar in Research and Theory), typically one in the junior and one in the senior year.
-LIT 492 Seminar in Critical Theory OR LIT 496 or 497 Honors Project in English may substitute for one LIT 499. - At least 5 courses must be taken at the 300 or 400 level in the English major.
-Other than LIT 101 and LIT 102, 100 level classes are not accepted in the major.
+LIT 492 Seminar in Critical Theory, LIT 490, Collaborative Research II, LIT 493, Independent Research, OR LIT 496 or 497 Honors Project in English may substitute for one LIT 499. - At least 5 courses must be taken at the 300 or 400 level in the English major.
+Other than LIT 101 and LIT 102, students may only count one 100-level course as an option in the English major, and no fractional-unit courses (.5 units and less) may be accepted in the English major.

-Total for major

-11 course units
+Total for major 11 course units